NixOS/nix.dev/source/tutorials/nix-language.md

 So far we have only covered what we call *pure expressions*: declaring data and transforming it with functions.

-Building software requires interaction with the outside world, which we call *side effects*.
+Building software requires interaction with the outside world, called *side effects*.

 There are two main side effects in the Nix language that are relevant here:
 1. Reading files from the file system as build inputs